SonaOburka/Czechitas_Data-Science-Foundations/README.md

 ## Data Science Foundations - semestral course
 Spring 2022

-At the course we discussed various statistical methods and also carried out a paper on **regression analysis** and also answer given quesions
+The course introduced various statistical methods.
+The paper on **regression analysis** is a great document to discucss as my experience wtih statistics developed a lot since 2022.